Orford, Victoria

 Orford is a town in southwestern Victoria, Australia, 250 km west of Melbourne and 40 km north-west of Warrnambool.

 Orford has several amenities, including a church and war memorial.
-Orford is located 72 meters above sea level on the banks of the Shaw River.

-The area was first settled by the establishment of the Dunmore pastoral run in 1842.
-In 1856 a town was surveyed and named Orford, apparently after places of that name in Lincolnshire and Suffolk, England.
+Located 72 metres above sea level on the banks of the Shaw River, The area around Orford was first settled by the establishment of the Dunmore pastoral run in 1842.
+In 1856 a town was surveyed and named Orford, apparently after places of that name in Lincolnshire and Suffolk in England.
 A store was opened in the late 1860s, and a small school opened in 1870.